 As consumer habits have evolved in recent years, traditional PR agencies have needed to change direction and adapt in order to gain traction for their clients.
-It’s true, most PR strategies revolve around memorability but there are many differences between PR for enterprise companies and smaller startups.
+It’s true, most PR strategies revolve around memorability but PR is Different for Enterprise Companies vs. Smaller Startups

 For example, PR for enterprise companies most often involves a lot more bureaucracy and time when it comes to approval for various tasks.
 What’s more, PR strategies for large organizations will usually demand a more advanced skill-set that will require the attention of a dedicated PR department.

 At the same time, budget is an obvious difference between the two and enterprise companies have their own team of PR professionals along with easy access in terms of gaining traction with media outlets.

 But what does this mean for smaller startups?

 Well, it means that smaller startups will often need a helping hand and different tactics for gaining publicity.
 However, in order to know how PR is different between these two, it’s important to better understand the intricacies involved with press releases, media kits and pitching to media outlets:

 About Distributing the Press Release to the Right Places

 As you may know, press releases were traditionally used to communicate an important piece of news between either a company or PR firm and the media.
 However, many online news websites or social media platforms can facilitate a press release, which can also speak directly to a specific target market.